vischia/TomOptCargo/README.md

 ## External repos

-N.B.
-Most are not currently public

 - [tomopt](https://github.com/GilesStrong/tomopt) public.
 Contains the core functionality

 ## Authors

-The TomOptCargo project, and its continued development and support, is the result of the combined work of many people, whose contributions are summarised in [the author list](https://github.com/vischia/TomOptCargo/blob/main/AUTHORS.md)
+The TomOptCargo project, and its continued development and support, is the result of the combined work of many people, whose contributions are summarised in [the author list](https://github.com/vischia/TomOptCargo/blob/master/AUTHORS.md)